JurianB/Unity-Multiplayer/README-Photon.md

 **We recommend using Unity _2019.2.3f1_.**

 ## Step 1:
-Open Multiplayer-Base as a Unity Project.
+Open Multiplayer-Base Photon as a Unity Project.
 This will be used to implement Photon Networking.

 ## Step 2:
 Inside Unity navigate to the _Asset Store_ search for  _PUN 2 - FREE_.
 Download and import this asset.